Single image super-resolutionο

-Notice that the LR image has been resized but actually that is 502x502
+Notice that the LR image has been resized but its actual size is 502x502 pixels, whereas the size of its HR counterpart is 1004x1004.

-To ensure the proper operation of the library the data directory tree should be something like this:
+To ensure the proper operation of the workflow, the directory tree should be something like this:

 dataset/